 The project offers a unique lifestyle in an architectural framework in harmony with nature's abundance.
 Habitat Veridis respects the environment and its construction ensures high housing quality…

-Vilas set of one table and 4 chairs Habitat for Humanity ReStore is an innovative response to the current landfill crisis by offering a great place where new and used building materials can be…
+Vilas table and 4 chair set with leaf Habitat for Humanity ReStore is an innovative response to the current landfill crisis by offering a great place where new and used building materials can be…

 11" diameter lamp shades and lamp harps each $0.50 a piece *Available for viewing at the Habitat for Humanity ReStore* OR CALL 705-941-9646 All proceeds go towards building homes here in Sault Ste.…